 - Baseline, B-series: Performed to investigate the effect of the reinforcement vertical spacing. - Denser soil, D-series: Performed to investigate the effect of the soil shear strength on the stability of geosynthetic-reinforced slopes.
-The models in this series were built with a denser backfill sand but with the same reinforcement type as in the B-series. - Stronger geotextile, S-series: Performed to investigate the effect of the reinforcement tensile strength on the performance of reinforced slopes.
-The models in this series were built using reinforcements with a higher tensile strength than in the B-series but with the same backfill density as in that series.
+The models in this series were built with a denser backfill but the same reinforcement as in the B-series.